centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-central.md

 su - centreon-engine
 ```

-Then run these command:
+Then run these commands:

 ```bash
 ssh-keygen -t ed25519 -a 100
 ```

-We have generated a pair of keys on each server, and the `~/.ssh` directory.
+We have generated a pair of keys on each server, and created the `~/.ssh` directory.

 Run this command on the poller to display the user's public key: